ethansager/ppol6821_FAQ/FAQ.md

 Keep a simple log of your experiments so you remember what you tried.
 This can be as simple as comments in your notebook or a text file tracking hyperparameters and results.
 Save your models with descriptive names that include key info like learning rate and accuracy (e.g., `model_lr001_acc85.pth` instead of `final_model.pth`).
 If working in a team, add a brief README explaining what your model does, what dataset you used, and how to run the code.

+Finally, combine documentation with periodic checkpoints during training.
+Saving intermediate models lets you recover from crashes, compare different training stages, and experiment with fine-tuning or early stopping without starting from scratch.
+Good documentation and tracking practices make your workflow more efficient, reliable, and collaborative.

 ### Performance Optimization

 Start simple and optimize only when needed.
 Common ways to speed up training are to increase the batch size if you have GPU memory available, use mixed precision training with `torch.cuda.amp` to reduce memory usage and speed up computation, and ensure you're using GPU (not CPU) for training.
 For data loading, use `num_workers=2` and `pin_memory=True` in your DataLoader.
 If your model is too large for GPU memory, try reducing batch size, using gradient accumulation, or simplifying your architecture.
 A slightly slower but working model is better than an over-optimized one you can't debug.

+Overall, performance optimization works best when approached gradually: start with a clean, simple pipeline, then optimize only the steps that have the biggest impact.

 ### Common Pitfalls to Avoid